FedeFiumi/Design_Patterns_examples/structural/adapter/README.md

 More specifically, the problem covered in the example is:

 We have a project implementing a media player.
 The media player rely on a single function named "play".
-Unfortunately the new advanced media player functonalities coming from the other team is composed of 2 different APIs:
+Unfortunately the new advanced media player functionalities coming from the other team is composed of 2 different APIs:

 * One for the audio reproduction